Life Is Good (LFO album)

-Life Is Good is the second and final album released by the American pop group LFO in 2001 under J Records.
+Life Is Good is the second and final album released by the American pop group LFO in 2001 on J Records.
 It reached #75 on the Billboard 200.

 The song "6 Minutes" would go on to get a cover version by the American pop rock band Jonas Brothers on their 2006 release It's About Time.

 Nicole Richie recorded a demo of the song "Dandelion," which leaked online in 2006.
 It, along with a reportedly 10-track album she was recording around the same time, have never been officially released.

+By the end of 2001 the album had sold only 282,000 copies which is well below the 1.49 million their 1999 self-titled debut had sold.